We don’t support this browser anymore.

 Sashi Reddy and David Gait invest in quality companies they believe can deliver sustainable and predictable growth over the long term.
 They like cash-generative businesses, which are in good financial health and could withstand periods of economic volatility.
 Stewardship and sustainability are a core part of the investment strategy.
 The duo focus on companies they believe could benefit from and contribute to the sustainable development of the countries they’re based in.
 They also avoid companies that make a significant proportion of their revenues from controversial areas like alcohol, tobacco and gambling.

 Investing in emerging markets is higher-risk, and we think this fund should make up just a small portion of a well-diversified portfolio.
+Companies in emerging markets like India also tend to have higher ESG risk profiles.
+As a result, the companies within the fund could face increased regulatory scrutiny, reputational damage, and operational challenges, potentially impacting the fund's future performance.
 The fund also invests in smaller companies, which increases risk further.

 The team behind this fund invests in high quality companies whose products and services provide solutions to key sustainability challenges.
 It focuses on nine sustainable investment themes, which range from resource efficiency and sustainable transport to education and wellbeing.